Kattis/problemtools/README.md

 This applies if you are running on Debian or a Debian derivative such as Ubuntu.

+As with method 2, you need to clone the repository (just downloading a zip archive of it does not work, because the project has submodules that are not included in that zip archive).

 Run `make builddeb` in the root of the problemtools repository to build the package.
 It will be found as kattis-problemtools_X.Y.deb in